peachananr/shuffle-images/README.md

 [View demo](http://www.thepetedesign.com/demos/shuffle-images_demo.html)

 ## Compatibility
 Modern browsers such as Chrome, Firefox, and Safari on desktop have been tested.
-Not tested on IE. Since the nature of this plugin require mouse input, it may not work as expected on mobile.
+Not tested on IE. Since the nature of this plugin requires mouse input, it may not work as expected on mobile.

 ## Basic Usage
 To use this plugin, simply include the latest jQuery library (preferably version 2.0.0 or higher) together with `jquery.shuffle-images.js` into your document's `<head>` follow by an HTML markup as follows: